Things to Do

 #1.
-Whisk me to the top of the mountain
+Whisk to the top of a mountain (or zip down!)

 Bristol Mountain Fall Sky Rides, Canandaigua, South Bristol

 Ride the Comet Express chairlift to the summit of Bristol Mountain Ski Resort.
-It is a tranquil 15-20 minute ride providing breathtaking views of the Bristol Hills and the valley below in the Finger Lakes.
-It is a unique opportunity for people of all ages to view Mother Nature at her best.
+A tranquil 15-20 minute ride to the summit provides breathtaking views of the Bristol Hills and the valley below.
+This family-friendly event is a unique opportunity for people of all ages to view Mother Nature at her best.
 On a clear day, a glimpse of Canandaigua Lake is visible from the summit.

 #2.
 Mother Nature's place to learn

 See the changing leaves all around you at the Cumming Nature Center.
 Walk the six miles of gentle hiking trails through woods and wetlands and learn along the way as you explore educational trails about the birds and other animals of the area, the different wildlife habitats, Native Americans, and conservation.

 On the hills above Canandaigua Lake sits Bristol Harbour Resort, surrounded by lush landscape and stunning views of the lake and nearby rolling hills.
 Enjoy lunch or dinner while you take in the golds and reds all around you at resort's restaurant or get out among it all with a round of golf on Bristol Harbour's beautiful course, designed by Robert Trent Jones.

 Autumn is a sight to behold on Canandaigua Lake.
 A perfect way to see the foliage is on a fall sunset dinner cruise aboard the Canandaigua Lady.
 The 19th century replica paddlewheel boat is a proud successor to locally famous steamboats that operated on the Finger Lakes between 1820 and 1930.
 You’ll see the leaves changing colors in every direction you look!